 - Faculty & Staff

 Get the most out of your time at SFU.

 Maintaining your overall well-being is key to achieving success at SFU – whether you’re a student, staff, or faculty member.
 SPACE is an easy-to-remember acronym that outlines five evidence-based areas of positive mental health.

 Get ideas on how to make SPACE for your well-being by browsing the suggestions below.

 Faculty and staff

 Are you looking to promote well-being in your classroom or workplace?
-Everyone at SFU can work to make our campus a healthy community.
-Learn how you can support well-being as a teacher or administrator.
+Everyone at SFU can help create a healthy campus community.
+Learn how you can support well-being as a teacher or administrator below.

 S: Social connection

 What does it mean to be socially connected?
 Quality relationships are central to individual and collective well-being and you do not need to be physically with someone to feel connected to them.
 Discover how to enhance your university experience by connecting with others, forming new or enhancing existing relationships, and engaging with your community.

 Physical health is important for overall well-being and is linked to positive mental health.
 Support your physical health by getting restful sleep, nourishing your body with nutritious food, and being active.